viditshah16/Plaid_django/README.md

 Async tasks handled by celery - `celery -A plaid_django worker -l info`

 Localhost exposed using ngrox for webhooks - `./ngrox http 8000`

+## Run Server
+After setting up all the things you need to migrate the changes, create admin user and run the server:

+    $ python manage.py makemigrations
+    $ python manage.py migrate
+    $ python manage.py runserver